MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/manage-web-links.md

 ---
-title: "Manage web links in Dynamics 365 or on portals in Dynamics 365 | MicrosoftDocs"
+title: "Manage web links in Dynamics 365 for Customer Engagement or on portals in Dynamics 365 for Customer Engagement | MicrosoftDocs"
-description: "Instructions to manage web links in Dynamics 365 or on portals." ms.custom:
+description: "Instructions to manage web links in Dynamics 365 for Customer Engagement or on portals." ms.custom:
   - dyn365-portal
 ms.date: 06/29/2018